 Hero points cannot be used to affect a bodge roll (double 1) after the roll, regardless of whether it is a complete or partial bodge, however using a HP to add a d10 to a skill roll prevents the possibility of a bodge.

 Hero Points are awarded at the end of each adventure for feats performed.
 The more action or problem solving a character takes part in, the greater the reward.
 As an extra incentive any act which is deemed to be especially exciting, brave or just looks good, has a chance of gaining an extra point immediately.
+Thus spending hero points is liable to gain you more points, if you never use them you don't perform those heroic acts and thus do not learn what you are capable of.

 For a fighter this could be a leap from balcony to chandelier whereas for a wizard it would be the exceptional timing of a spell to cause the opponents to think again.
-Each action may only gain a HAP once for any given character, after the first chandelier leap subsequent attempts are not as spectacular.
+Each action may only gain a HP once for any given character, after the first chandelier leap subsequent attempts are not as spectacular.

 Hero Points may be converted to Training Points between adventures (or when the party is safe) getting 1TP for each 5 HPs.
 They may not be converted back to Hero Points.
-A maximum of 10 HPs may be kept between adventures, the rest must be converted to TPs
+A maximum of 12 HPs may be kept between adventures, the rest must be converted to TPs

 Roll an additional d10 and add to original die roll for skill attempt